 - Place the honey onion cough syrup in a glass jar, and top it with a lid once the honey is no longer warm.

-- Store in the refrigerator for up to 1 week with the onions and ginger, or strain off the onions and ginger if you would like to store for 2-6 months.
+- Store in the refrigerator for up to 1 week with the onions and garlic, or strain off the onions and garlic if you would like to store for 2-6 months.
 Discard if there are any signs of spoilage such as mold or an off smell.

 - Take ½ – 1 teaspoon every 1-2 hours at the first signs of a cold.
 If you’re treating a cold that has already started, take 1 teaspoon 3-4 times per day.